jianqiucao/EE367L/Lab1.md

 # EE367L Lab 1 Introduction
 ## Note

-  - The lab is individual work.
+  - Lab 1 is individual work.

   - You can use either your laptops or the PCs in the lab.
 We have 22 PCs in the lab.

-  - Wiliki account.
+  - Use Wiliki account.
 Go to HOLM 250 if you have problem.

-  - If you have to miss a lab, contact the TA before lab for making up.
+  - Attend every lab.
+If you have to miss a lab, contact the TA before lab for making up.